October 4th, 2018

 Distance: 21 miles

 0620 – 1830

 I woke up in a fog, not speaking figuratively but literally.
-It hadn’t rained overnight but everything was damp and the peaks were all enshrouded by clouds.
+It didn’t rained overnight but everything was damp and the peaks were all enshrouded by clouds.
 I rolled up my tent along with half the desert that was stuck to the bottom of it.
-I love carrying around extra weight in detritus.
+I love carrying around extra weight in the form of detritus.
 I quickly hiked below the cloud line and enjoyed views of the sun hitting the peaks in the distance.
 The mist that was clinging to the nearby peaks reminded me of a scene from the cloud forests of Monte Verde, Costa Rica, not Southern California.
-But in general, these hills have been very similar to the foothills of Colorado.
-As such, I have enjoyed hiking through these parts very much.
-I feel like I am hiking around home.
+But in general, these hills had been very similar to the foothills of Colorado.
+As such, I enjoyed hiking through these parts very much.
+I feel like I was hiking around home.